Doc Note: This post originally appeared in November of 2020, but its information is still useful today.

 First, set up a spirit team with a 3 slotted spirit that is available, and three Easy Perfect Shields or an equivalent.
 I personally use “Dan” as a primary -his stats are low enough to be useful.

-Set up the amiibo so it’s good to go, then set up a name that works around the in game camera mode and test the controls in a match if needed.
+Set up the amiibo so it’s good to go, then set up a nametag whose controller setup can function around the in-game camera mode and test the controls in a match if needed.
 We want to be able to play Smash while using the frame-by-frame advance mode that’s built into the camera menu.
 I put my options on the D-Pad since the D-Pad only performs cosmetic changes while in camera mode.

 After all that, open Special Smash and change the speed to Slow, then create a ruleset with the player’s tastes such as 3 stock 8 minutes.Turn on Spirits.
 Keep in mind while in camera mode it is possible to react frame-perfect since everything is super slow and is pretty much paused if the L-Button is not touched, but it can also take around 30 minutes for a single match.

 Then start the match.
 While in the match, open camera mode.
 Using the frame-by-frame advancement tool, parry the moves the amiibo should not use, or whatever the player feels like parrying.
-Keep in mind that each move has a small delay, such as putting up and dropping shield, so plan a bit ahead.
+Keep in mind that each move has a small delay, such as putting up and dropping shield, so plan a ahead a few frames.

 A few notes I’ve found that I could potentially be wrong about:

 - Parrying everything will lead to a super defensive amiibo that doesn’t attack at all.
 (Doc Note: This ended up not being a concern)

 - Parrying itself does not make an amiibo shield more effectively it seems, it looks like it’s a probability to parry when it’s already decided to shield